dihardchallenge/dihard3_baseline/README.md

   Because dithering is applied during MFCC extraction, running the recipes on a grid or with a different number of splits (controlled by  ``nj``) will affect the RNG and, consequently, the dithering.
 - **CUDA**

-  The Track 2 recipe using GPUs to train the TDNN+stats network used for SAD.
-Many CUDA kernels are non-deterministic, so results for training this network will differ run to run even on the same machine.
+  The Track 2 recipe uses GPUs to train the TDNN+stats network used for SAD.
+Many CUDA kernels are non-deterministic, so results for training this network will differ run-to-run even on the same machine.

 ## Pretrained SAD model

-We have placed a copy of the TDNN+stats SAD model used to produce these results on [Zenodo](https://zenodo.org/record/4299009).
-To use this model, download and unarchive the tarball, then move it to ``recipes/track2/exp``.
+We have placed a copy of the TDNN+stats SAD model used to produce these results on [Zenodo](https://zenodo.org/).
+To use this model, download and unarchive the [tarball](https://zenodo.org/record/4299009), then move it to ``recipes/track2/exp``.
 You will also need to modify ``recipes/track2/run.sh`` to skip stage 1.